May 68 was one of the most important events of the current French Republic. Why was May 68 so decisive in the evolution of society?

 III.
 The “laughter of May” (expression of Pierre Bourdieu)

-May 68 is the occasion for several categories of people to make their voice heard.
-It is first of all the case of the General Union of the Blind and Greatly Disabled, and more generally of the sick; it is then the case of the immigrants.
-Michel de Certeau said of May 68: “we took the floor as we took the Bastille in 1789”.
+May Sixty-eight is the occasion for several categories of people to make their voice heard.
+It is, first of all, the case of the General Union of the Blind and Greatly Disabled, and more generally of the sick; it is then the case of the immigrants.
+Michel de Certeau said of May 68: “We took the floor as we took the Bastille in 1789.”

 For K. Ross, it is an “escape from the determinations imposed by society”.